 What are Multi-Choice (Single Select) questions?

-This type of question allows project participants to select one answer from a predetermined list of choices, created by you.
-It is possible to add as many answers as you wish, as well as the ability to provide an ‘Other’ answer option.
+This type of question allows project participants to select one answer from a list of choices.

 Why use Multi-Choice (Single Select) questions?

 You can use multiple-choice (single-select) question types in both surveys and quizzes.

 In Surveys: A set of answers, where respondents can choose one.

 In Quizzes: Points can be applied to all answers, but respondents can only choose one answer.

 How do I create a Multi-Choice (Single Select) question?

 - Click ‘Add Page Items’ in the sidebar OR Scroll to the bottom of your survey and click the ‘Add Items’ button

 - Drag and Drop the Multi-Choice (Single Select) to the necessary place OR Click Multi-Choice (Single Select) and then ADD TO PAGE

 - Enter your answers in the ‘Option Text’ boxes